 Value-Based Pricing Definition

-Value-based pricing is a type of pricing strategy in which the price of the product is based on perceived value delivered to the customer instead of the actual cost of the product or service and this type of pricing is most commonly used by niche industries and those that deliver customer-oriented customized products.
+Value-based pricing is a pricing strategy in which the product’s price is based on perceived value delivered to the customer instead of the actual cost of the product or service.
+This type of pricing is most commonly used by niche industries and those that provide customer-oriented customized products.

-Price of product/service is fixed based on the estimated value of a product or the value to the customers but not exclusively from these criteria.
-Same cuisine food is priced differently in different restaurants.
-The normal restaurant will charge nominal price whereas the same dish is priced higher at a premium in a 5-star hotel.
-Even though the dish is same and irrelevant to the taste of the food, the customer will be ready to pay that premium amount just to avail the attached benefits like enjoying the hotel ambience.
+The price of a product/service is fixed based on the estimated value of a product or the value to the customers but not exclusively from these criteria.
+For example, the same cuisine is priced differently in different restaurants.
+The typical restaurant will charge a nominal price, whereas the same dish is priced higher at a premium in a 5-star hotel.
+Even though the food is the same and irrelevant to the taste, the customer would be ready to pay that premium amount to get the attached benefits like enjoying the hotel ambiance.

 Types of Value-Based Pricing

-There are two types each one is mentioned along with explanation below –
+There are two types.
+Each one is mentioned along with an explanation below:

 #1 – Good Value Pricing

-In this type of pricing, the product is priced as per the quality of the product and service provided to the customers with respect to the product.
-The pricing depends mainly on the quality and service associated with the product
+In this type of pricing, the product is priced as per the quality of the product and service provided to the customers concerning the product.
+Therefore, the pricing depends mainly on the quality and service associated with the product.

 #2 – Value-Added Pricing

-In this type of pricing, the product/service is priced as per the value-added in the products for the customer to make use of.
-From the customer’s perspective, how much ever the value of a particular feature in the product is worth is studied and accordingly the price is decided for the whole product.
+In this type of pricing, the product/service is priced as per the value-added products for the customer to use.
+From the customer’s perspective, how much ever the value of a particular feature in the product is worth is studied, and accordingly, the price is decided for the whole creation.

 - The products priced under this strategy are always customer focussed.
-Any improvement, changes, version and variations in the products are done only after consulting the customer and according to his/her needs.
+Any improvements, changes, versions, and product variations are made only after consulting the customer and according to their needs.

-- Companies manufacturing such products should have a niche market for such products and such products should be associated with a service which differentiates it from the rest of the players providing similar products.
+- Companies manufacturing such products should have a niche market for products.
+In addition, such products should be associated with a service that differentiates them from the other players providing similar products.

-- There should exist a strong communication channel in companies to collect effective feedback from the customers as the customer perception is the main driving force in deciding the price of the product/service.
+- There should be a strong communication channel to collect effective customer feedback as customer perception is the main driving force in deciding the price of the product/service.

-- Firms willing to price product using such a strategy must spend a significant amount of time in understanding the needs of their customers.
-Only then satisfied customers will justify the price of the products.
+- Firms willing to price products using such a strategy must spend a significant amount of time understanding their customers’ needs.
+Only then will satisfied customers justify the price of the products.

 How to Calculate Value-Based Pricing?

-Consider a Brand ABC fashion designers who are into men’s fashion.
-Suppose they are launching new trousers and the pricing needs to be done as per value-based.
-Brand ABC being a premium fashion retailer has to price the product appropriately to target the correct audience.
-It will consider another premium fashion retailer brand XYZ to compare its price for a similar kind of trouser.
+Consider a brand, ABC fashion designers who are into men’s fashion.
+Suppose they are launching new trousers and the pricing needs to be made as per value-based.
+Brand ABC, a premium fashion retailer, has to price the product appropriately to target the correct audience.
+It will consider another premium fashion retailer, brand XYZ, to compare similar trousers’ prices.

-Suppose the brand XYZ has priced 125 USD then brand ABC being a similar brand and launching a similar product, the price should also be around 125 USD.
-Depending on the value addition happening in the new product to be launched, the brand ABC decides to launch the product at USD 130.
+Suppose the brand XYZ has priced at $125, then brand ABC is a similar brand and launching a similar product, the price should also be around $125.
+Depending on the value addition happening in the new product to be established, ABC decided to launch the product at $130.

-Another example of Software Company Value Tech providing an exclusive software service to client Romez using value-based pricing is explained in attached excel.
-The calculation to arrive at a price is also provided in the same.
+Another example of a software company, Value Tech, providing an exclusive software service to client Romez using value-based pricing is explained in the attached excel.
+The calculation to arrive at a price is also offered in the same.

-The actual cost to the company is 525000 USD where the total billed amount is 600000 USD, thus there is no relation between incurred and actual price.
+The actual cost to the company is $5,25,000, whereas the total billed amount is $6,00,000. thus, there is no relation between incurred and actual price.

-- The product should be focused on a particular segment and not deviate from the main and only segment.
+- The product should be focused on a particular segment and not deviate from the main and only element.
 Customer perceived value is estimated in this step.

-- Price of the nearest competitor’s products in the same segment is taken for reference to decide on the range of price to be fixed.
-Based on feedback from customers, the price range of the product is decided.
+- The price of the nearest competitor’s products in the same segment is taken to decide the range of fixed costs.
+Then, based on feedback from customers, the price range of the product is determined.

-- To see the value of the product from a customer’s perspective and point out differentiated features in the product to be priced.
-To check how much customer values the product.
+- To see the product’s value from a customer’s perspective and point out differentiated features in the product to be priced.
+To check how much the customer values the output.

-- Decide a price for this differentiated feature of the product and price the product collectively by adding competitor’s price and extra feature price.
+- Decide a price for this differentiated product feature and price the product collectively by adding a competitor’s price and extra feature price.

 Difference Between Value-Based and Cost-Based Pricing

-- In value-based pricing, the price decided is irrelevant to the cost incurred whereas in cost based the price is decided mainly depending on the cost incurred for production and other tangible overheads.
+- In value-based pricing, the price decided is irrelevant to the cost incurred.
+In contrast, the price is determined mainly based on the cost incurred for production and other tangible overheads.

-- Cost-based pricing is always less expensive whereas the value-based pricing is priced at a premium depending on the value the product is carrying.
+- Cost-based pricing is always less expensive.
+In comparison, value-based pricing is priced at a premium depending on the product’s value.

 - Increased profits for the manufacturer.